Study portals

 There are two libraries in Aarhus affiliated with Aarhus BSS:

-You can always find your timetables (schedule) here at your study portal under Teaching > Timetables.
-Changes may occur and therefore it is important to check your timetables on a regular basis.
+You can always find your timetable at MyStudies and here at your study portal under Teaching > Timetable.
+Changes may occur and therefore it is important to check your timetable on a regular basis.

 Course catalogue